 BUSINESS LICENSE COSTS

 Business licenses are issued for a fixed period and need to be renewed when they expire.
 Therefore they are a recurring cost.
-Most licenses are valid for 1-3 years.
+Most licenses are valid for between 1 and 3 years.
 To find out what licensing requirement you need to meet you should contact your local authority.

 LLC FORMATION COMPANIES